-1.2 percent slope. are accountable in the calculation of the aircraft take-off performance and In some instances, this may affect the payload of a particular aircraft type.
-The extent of this limitation depends on individual circumstances, but it is possible to significantly reduce the payload penalty by judicious careful obstacle removal close to the aerodrome.
-Conversely, it may be that an obstacle several kilometres from the aerodrome may be is the limiting factor.
+1.3.2 Objects may penetrate the 1.2 percent slope.
+There is no need to remove any which are beneath the elevation of the take-off climb surface.
+However, aerodrome operators should consider monitoring objects such as trees, which may continue to grow above the 1.2 percent slope.
+In some instances, this may affect the payload of a particular aircraft type.
+The extent of this limitation depends on individual circumstances, but it is possible to significantly reduce the payload penalty by careful obstacle removal close to the aerodrome.
+Conversely, an obstacle several kilometres from the aerodrome may be the limiting factor.